Digests

 Background

-Pacific Plans, Inc. (now Abundance Providers and Entrepreneurs Corporation) engaged in the sale of pre-need educational plans, specifically traditional open-ended educational plans (PEPTrads), which guaranteed payment of full tuition fees regardless of actual costs at the time of enrollment.
-Due to financial distress arising from the deregulation of tuition fees and the 1997 Asian financial crisis, PPI found itself unable to meet obligations to approximately 34,000 planholders.
-In 2005, PPI filed for corporate rehabilitation under Presidential Decree No. 902-A, seeking to restructure its debts and continue operations as a going concern while providing equitable treatment to its creditors.
+Respondent Pacific Plans, Inc. (PPI) sold traditional open-ended educational plans (PEPTrads), which guaranteed the payment of full tuition and other school fees regardless of actual cost at the time of enrollment.
+Due to the deregulation of the education sector and the 1997 Asian financial crisis, tuition fees skyrocketed beyond PPI's projections, causing severe liquidity problems.
+PPI filed for corporate rehabilitation to suspend payments to its roughly 34,000 planholders.

 Commercial Laws I Corporation and Basic Securities Law